mfessenden/SceneGraph/doc/source/tutorial.rst

 ----------
 **SceneGraph** autosaves after a predetermined amount of time.
 If the user attempts to open a scene that has a newer autosave, they will be prompted to choose opening either the original, or the autosave file (useful in the event of a crash).

+.. _attr_editor:

 Attribute Editor
 ================

-The **AttributeEditor** is a powerful tool to interface with nodes in the graph.
+The :ref:`attr_editor` is a powerful tool to interface with nodes in the graph.

 Adding Attributes
 -----------------